10 Unexpected Things in an Artist's Tool Box

 8. Credit Card - NOT for shopping.
 In painting I use it as a tool for texture.
 The straight, yet semi-flexible card stamps and prints the most interesting lines, unlike those I can get with a brush.

 9. My hands – Yup!
 I dive right in with all ten fingers to apply the acrylic matte media glue when doing collage work.
 It's the best way to get in all the nooks and crannies between the bits of torn paper.
-I know, technically my palm aren't "inside" the tool box, but don't you think since they wrap around the handle of the tool box, that's close enough to be a top ten item?
+I know, technically my hands aren't "inside" the tool box, but since they wrap around the handle of the tool box, that's close enough to be a top ten item?

 10. Goof-Off -- After all this messing around, most times I have more paint on me than on the paper.
 To ease my laundry woes, I keep a small can of Goof-Off, heavy duty remover, in the toolbox.
 A little dab on my soiled clothes, and then home to the washing machine.
 This trick makes clean up a breeze.